Lessons from Testing Distributed Systems

 To make chaos tests robust, it's critical to design them to validate only these system-wide invariants, not test-specific assertions.
 For example, a conventional integration test might send an HTTP request to a server to start a workflow, validate that it returns a 200 response, then later send another HTTP request to check if the workflow completed and validate that it also returns a 200 response.
 However, a chaos test making such checks would have a high false positive rate, as servers might crash mid-request.

 Instead of checking whether individual requests succeed or fail, a chaos test should validate the underlying invariant: that a successfully started workflow eventually completes.
 For example, the chaos test could request a server start a workflow with a specific ID, retrying many times until the request succeeds.
-Then the test should poll the server to check the workflow's status until either the server confirms the workflow has succeeded or a sufficiently long timeout has passed.
+Then the test could poll the server to check the workflow's status until either the server confirms the workflow has succeeded or a sufficiently long timeout has passed.
 Such tests might use a utility like retry_until_success, which retries the assertion of an invariant hundreds of times until it either passes or times out.
 Checks like this ensure tests only fail when an invariant is broken, not due to transient issues.

 Anatomy of a Bug

-The root cause: The issue was in how DBOS.recv() handled concurrent executions of the same workflow.
+The root cause: The issue was in how the recv() function handled concurrent executions of the same workflow.
 To avoid duplicate execution, it used a map of condition variables to coordinate across concurrent executions.
 When two instances of the same workflow attempted to receive the same notification, one would acquire the condition variable and wait for the notification, while the other would detect the conflict and wait for the first to finish.

 The problematic code looked like this: